lloydbenson/microservices-workshop/challenge6/README.md

-# Step 6

-## solution to step 5
+## Solution to challenge 5

-1. the folder step6/fuge contains an updated fuge configuration
+1. the folder challenge6/fuge contains an updated fuge configuration
 2. start fuge up by running `fuge shell fuge/compose-dev.yml`
 3. start the system in the shell by running `start all`
 4. open http://localhost:10001 to view the data points